 Inauguration of Asian Rock Climbing Festival

-Featured, Rock Climbing
+Featured, Iran, Japan, Korea, Rock Climbing

 The UIAA recently supported the first edition of the Asian Traditional Rock Climbing Festival.
 Held near Almaty, the event was organised by UIAA member association the Mountaineering and Sport Climbing Federation of the Republic of Kazakhstan (MSCFRK), partnered by the Union of Asian Alpine Associations (UAAA), the continental body for Asia and recognised by the UIAA.
 The driving force behind the event’s creation was Kazbek Valiyev, vice President of the MSCFRK.